harmanswalia/HarmanWalia/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
-.
-The usage of YAML playbooks help with the configuration of the complex and multi-tier IT environment.
+* The usage of YAML playbooks help with the configuration of the complex and multi-tier IT environment.
-.
-Ansible was able to provision various packages and dependencies on multiple Virtual Machines with the help of a YAML playbook saving significant amount of time and
+* Ansible was able to provision various packages and dependencies on multiple Virtual Machines with the help of a YAML playbook saving significant amount of time and
   resources.
-.
-In our project e were able to configure DVWA(Dmn Vulnerable Web Application) and ELK stack on different VMs  with the help of these playbooks.
+* In our project e were able to configure DVWA(Dmn Vulnerable Web Application) and ELK stack on different VMs  with the help of these playbooks.

-The playbook implements the following tasks:
+The ELK installation playbook [Install-ELK](Ansible/Install-Elk.yml) implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

+	- To create this playbook, continue using your terminal to complete the following steps:

+		- From the Ansible container, Created a new playbook: install-elk.yml

+		the header of the playbook specified `elk` as the target hosts, it was updated on Ansible[HOSTS](Ansible/hosts.png)

+	- The following tasks were added to the playbook file:

+		- Set the `vm.max_map_count` to `262144` so the target VM, ELK-Server to use more memory.
+The ELK container will not run without this setting.

+		 -  Installed the following `apt` packages:

+		    - `docker.io`: The Docker engine, used for running containers.
+			- `python3-pip`: Package used to install Python software.

+		- Installed the following `pip` packages:

+  		   - `docker`: Python client for Docker.
+Required by Ansbile to control the state of Docker containers.

+		- Downloaded the Docker container called `sebp/elk:761`. `sebp` is the organization that made the container. `elk` is the container and `761` is the version.

+		- Configured the container to start with the following port mappings:
+			- `5601:5601`
+			- `9200:9200`
+			- `5044:5044`

+   		 Executed the install-ELK.yml with command “ansible -playbook install-ELK.yml”.
+Verified the connection to the ELK stack container by “docker ps” command.

+		- Started the container.

 •	SSH into the Jump-Box-Provisioner (ssh azadmin@99.234.136.232).
 The authentication was made possible by the public key
 •	Started and attached to the ansible docker container (sudo docker start Interesting_ganguly)/(sudo docker attach Interesting_ganguly)
 •	Created the ELK playbook in /etc/ansible directory, the filename is install-ELK.yml.